marinasundstrom/todo-app/README.md

 # Todo App

 Clean Architecture and Domain-driven Design template.
+Let's you quickly build an entreprise-ready web app.

 To run this solution, Install .NET Tye and Docker.